 LEAVING THE WORKPLACE DUE TO MENOPAUSE RELATED ANXIETY & DEPRESSION

-I decided that I would see out the rest of the school year and see how I felt then.
-But it got the point that it was making me ill.
+I decided that I would see out the rest of the school year and see how I felt then before I made any rash moves and quit my job.
+But it got the point that it was making me so ill.
 I was not sleeping.
 I was filled with dread.
 And I no longer felt that I was doing such a good job (although my colleagues said I was).

-I knew that I had to leave for my wellbeing and health in general.
-Several months later, I handed my notice in and left a couple of weeks ago.
-The relief was immense.
+I knew that I had to leave for my wellbeing and health in general, so in February 2019, I handed my notice in and left a month later.
+The relief was immense!

 Leaving day was bittersweet.
 I’d been involved with that school for 25 years.
 My children had been to the toddler group, pre-school and infant school there.
 I’d been the chairperson of the pre-school, and had been part of a small team that set up the PTA at the infants’ school.
 I’d been a parent helper and then taught in both the pre-school and infant school for 20 years.
-I’d actually taught some of the parents whose children I was teaching now!
-It’s been a big part of my life.
+I’d actually taught some of the parents whose children I was teaching all those years later!
+It had been a big part of my life.

 LIVING WITH MENOPAUSAL ANXIETY – WHAT NOW?

-I will be writing more about this symptom of the menopause soon as it is a huge, and very common, problem for us ladies in our 40s and 50s.
-I do believe that the more we talk the easier it is to cope with.
+I will be writing more about anxiety in the menopause soon as it is a huge and very common problem for ladies in their 40s and 50s.
+I do believe that the more we open up about it, the easier it becomes to talk about.
+You begin to understand that it is an illness, just like any other illness and you shouldn’t try to hide it.
+I hope my story may help others to acknowledge it.

 Has anyone else has quit their job for the good of their mental health?